rcrajatchawla/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/oci-language-rest/oci-language-rest.md

 ### 3. Set the Variables
 Navigate to your workspace and open newly forked environment (OCI Credentials), and set the variables tenancyId, authUserId, keyFingerprint and private Key.
-These are same that are found in the .oci file you created in the Lab 3 (Task 3->Step4).
+These are same that are found in the .oci file you created in the Lab 3 (Task 1 -> Step 4).

 Make sure to set both Initial Value and Current Value of the variables(set both as the same value).